-"WIN TIME" (WHAT I NEED TIME) during Rebel Block
+"Rebel Room" (WHAT I NEED TIME/ LEARNING ASSISTANCE TIME)

-From Mondays - Fridays during our morning Rebel Block students have the opportunity to attend WIN time, which allows them to benefit from teacher tutorials and/or one-on-one instruction.
-This also gives students time to catch up on missed assignments with the support of our CORE teachers.
+From Mondays - Fridays during our morning Rebel Block students have the opportunity to attend WIN time, which allows them to benefit from teacher tutorials, one-on-one instruction and cross-curricular collaboration.
 WIN time is an essential period that helps students grow and succeed.
-Students in grade 9/10 may be referred to this period instead of attending an option during Rebel Block.
+Students in grade 9/10 may be referred to this period instead of attending their Rebel option block.
 Students in grade 12 are not required to enroll in a Rebel block option, unless they are behind on credits, and can use WIN time to work with subject specific teachers or catch up on assignments.